-If you’re interested monetary economics, you’ll have heard of Bitcoin.
-You may even own some, like I do!
+If you’re interested in monetary economics, you’ll have heard of Bitcoin.
+You may even own some like I do!
 I’ve been following the currency for the last year in an effort to help my clients prepare for what is possibly a major game-changer for business owners.

 So how will Bitcoin change your business?
 At this point, in my opinion not much at all.